Skip to content

 Technical support makes sense when system downtime genuinely costs - time, money, or client trust.
 If your system handles orders, internal processes, or client communications and you don’t have a team that can respond to incidents within hours - you need a partner who takes responsibility for that.

 It’s not about a helpdesk.
-It’s about a permanent team that knows your system, monitors it 24/7, and responds before your clients notice a problem.
+It’s about a permanent team that knows your system, monitors it 24/7, and responds according to agreed priorities before small signals become larger incidents.

 How we organise support

-We start with a technical audit — we assess the state of the system, document the architecture, and identify risks.
+We start with a technical audit - we assess the state of the system, document the architecture, and identify risks.
 Based on this, we agree on the support model: request priorities, SLA response times, and the scope of preventive work.
-Every priority has an assigned concrete response time — agreed together, not imposed.
+Every priority has an assigned concrete response time, agreed at the start of the collaboration.

 We also take over systems we didn’t build.
 This is one of our most common scenarios - a company has a system from a previous contractor, no documentation, and unclear architecture.
 We gradually take over responsibility, document knowledge, and stabilise the environment.